The Best Hiking Clothes for Any Budget

 There are a lot of ways to find amazing, gently-used gear.
 One is to join local hiking Facebook groups.
 I really love the Grassroots Teams put out by Outdoor Women.
 There are LOADS of women looking to connect with other outdoorsy ladies (also welcoming to non-binary womxn).
 Often times, ladies put up their gear and clothing that’s for sale.

 Hiking-specific clothing is expensive, period.
 One of the major issues that the outdoor industry has is the cost to enter.
 However, there are plenty of ways to work around this issue.
 First, use what you’ve got.
-I have no shame in admitting I would go for hikes in a cotton tee-shirt, cotton shorts, and steel-toed boots (it was all I had).
-I survived and didn’t start buying outdoor-specific clothing until I had been hiking for a year.
+I have no shame in admitting I would go for hikes (even backpack) in a cotton tee-shirt, cotton shorts, and steel-toed boots (it was all I had).
+Do I recommend this?
+No, cotton can kill, but have I done it just to get outside?
+Yes.
+I survived and didn’t start buying outdoor-specific clothing until I had been hiking consistently for over a year.
+Synthetic gym wear such as leggings/sweatpants and a synthetic tank are far better options than my irresponsible cotton choices.
 If you find yourself hiking more weekends than not, then it’s probably time to invest in a few key pieces to get you started.

 Budget-Friendly Hiking Clothes to Buy if Your Short on Cash

-I don’t think that a hiker needs to be decked head-to-toe in Arc’teryx in order to climb a mountain.
+Remember, a hiker doesn’t need to be decked head-to-toe in Arc’teryx in order to get outside.
 If you’re working with a limited budget, I would recommend investing your hard-earned dollar in footwear and socks.
 Your feet are your lifeline in the outdoors.
 Unhappy feet leads to unhappy hikers.
 Treat your feet first and the rest will follow.

-After footwear, I would recommend a solid midlayer.
+After footwear, I would recommend a solid mid-layer.
 A jacket that will keep you warm when your sweat cools is key to survival in alpine environments and shoulder-season hikes.
-Fleecy midlayers do double-duty and can be used around town too!
+Fleecy mid-layers do double-duty and can be used around town too!
+Your next big investment should be a puffy layer if you’re in cold climates or places with temperature swings.
+Down is the gold standard, but if you can’t afford it, there are great synthetic fills, when layered with your mid-layer, will keep you plenty warm.

 Treat Your Feet to the Best: A Note About Footwear